820th Base Defense Group: Notable exercises

-Exercise MOBILITY GUARDIAN '19: An advance element of the 820 BDG conducted a Joint Forcible Entry/Airfield Seizure with 1st Brigade/82nd Airborne Division in the northwest USA to enable the follow-on forces and security of the established airfield.
-This adaptive basing scenario was the largest ever conducted by Air Mobility Command.
+Exercise Mobility Guardian '19: An advance element of the 820th conducted a Joint Forcible Entry/Airfield Seizure with 1st Brigade/82nd Airborne Division in the northwest USA to enable the follow-on forces and security of the established airfield.
+This adaptive basing scenario was described as one of the largest conducted by Air Mobility Command.

-Exercise MOSAIC TIGER 21-1: An airborne section of the 820 BDG seized and secured and airfield with USAF Special Tactics Airmen from Ft Bragg, North Carolina enabling the delivery of follow-on forces to establish basing for forward air support and personnel recovery assets from 23d Wing.
+Exercise Mosaic Tiger 21-1: An airborne section of the group seized and secured an airfield with USAF special tactics airmen from Fort Bragg, North Carolina enabling the delivery of follow-on forces to establish basing for forward air support and personnel recovery assets from 23rd Wing.
 Mosaic Tiger 21-1 was a culmination of nearly two years of planning to prove the skills of the MCA as part of the Air Force’s Agile Combat Employment concept to provide more well-rounded and proficient Airmen.

-Red Flag-Nellis 22-1: The 820 BDG participated as a ground element in the Nevada Test and Training Range marking the first integration of the ground defense element to Red Flag.
+Exercise Red Flag-Nellis 22-1: The 820th participated as a ground element in the Nevada Test and Training Range marking the first integration of the ground defense element to Red Flag.

-Croatian Special Operations Force (SOF) members, Bulgarian SOF members and U.S. Air Force 820th Base Defense Group members participated in a joint forcible entry operation to demonstrate multi-national capabilities during Exercise Trojan Footprint 22 near Udbina, Croatia, May 3, 2022.
-Trojan Footprint is the premier Special Operations Forces (SOF) exercise in Europe that focuses on improving the ability of SOF to counter myriad threats, increases integration with conventional forces and enhances interoperability with our NATO allies and European partners.
+Croatian and Bulgarian special operations force members and 820th Group members participate in a joint forcible entry operation during Exercise Trojan Footprint 22 (Note: Trojan Footprint is the premier special operations forces (SOF) exercise in Europe that focuses on improving the ability of SOF to counter myriad threats, increases integration with conventional forces and enhances interoperability with our NATO allies and European partners.)

-Exercise TROJAN FOOTPRINT '22: The 820 BDG participated in Special Operations Command Europe's most significant exercise of the year and the largest Special Operations Forces (SOF) exercise in Europe to date.
-While not SOF, the 820 BDG participated in multiple missions led by the Special Operations Task Unit, including joint forcible entry training, during which the 820 BDG supplied their Military Working Dog Teams, communication assets, and support by fire.
-The 820 BDG has also participated in other exercises within the Special Operations community.
+Exercise Trojan Footprint '22: The group participated in Special Operations Command Europe's most significant exercise of the year and the largest SOF exercise in Europe to date.
+While not SOF, the 820 BDG participated in multiple missions led by the Special Operations Task Unit, including joint forcible entry training, during which the 820 BDG supplied their military working dog teams, communication assets, and support by fire.
+The 820th has also participated in other exercises within the special operations community.